ThuyKat/JavaScript/README.md

 4. Date.getYear, Date.getMonth,Date.getDay,Date.getHour...second / and set as well

 ## Wrapper Objects in Java
 - String is of primitive type.
-However we can use String.length --> this indicates that it is converted to String object
+However we can use String.length --> this indicates that it is converted to String object.
+JavaScript automatically wraps primitives in objects when methods are called on them (autoboxing).
 - 4 types of wrapper objects: String, Boolean, Number and Symbol

 ## Functions

 1. Functions can be written in literal form